-If you're a first time home buyer, you've probably wondered if there is a specific down payment requirement you need when buying a house.
+So what's the specific down payment requirement you need when buying a house, especially as a first time home buyer?
 In this episode, we discuss what the down payment is for first time home buyers, requirements for any home buyer as well as secondary purchases and how equity from a previous home affects your down payment.

 Prefer to listen?

 Hi there, and welcome to another edition of Homebuyer's School.

 Today I'm joined by Troy Champ, a Mortgage Advisor with Mortgage Tree, and today the question that we're going to answer is: